-The center's system of methods and rules are direct, going from one point to another with a planned sequence of events and actions.
-This approach is to deliver to all students and personnel the process skills that can be applied or the "how to" of their chosen profession.
+The center's system of methods and rules are direct (going from one point to another), with a planned sequences of events and actions.
+This approach delivers to all students and personnel necessary process skills that can be applied, also known as the "how-to" of their chosen profession.

 1. Foundational Values: Defining ethical character and values.
-Allowing the true character of the organization and student and personnel to surface.
+Allowing the true character of the organization, student, and personnel to surface.

-2. Foundational Skills: Identifying people and process skills that are transferrable from one job division and/or department throughout the organization and common to all.
+2. Foundational Skills: Identifying people and process skills that are transferrable from one job division and/or department throughout the organization, which is common to everyone.

 3. Education/Training: Adopting a philosophy of job specific personnel training that is accepted organization wide, involving people and process skills.